Blogs /

 By addressing each of these friction points, a predictive dialer can boost agent talk time dramatically, with some studies showing that agents can reach 57 minutes per hour.
 Multiplied over a call center operation with 20 agents, a predictive dialer can add 400-700 minutes of productive talk time per hour.

-Learn more about reliable and scalable predictive dialing solutions using dialer termination and other Voxtelesys contact center solutions that will improve your close rates and boost your ROI.
+To learn more about reliable and scalable predictive dialing solutions using dialer termination and other Voxtelesys contact center solutions that will improve your close rates and boost your ROI, contact us today!